Rosa (sea otter): Appearance, habits, and care

-Rosa was characterized by her large figure with soft silver-colored fur and white freckles on her head.
-She could be seen on the aquarium's live sea otter cam and normally rested on the water surface at the center window after feeding.
-For a period of time she enjoyed eating live food with shells and crabs, eating over 10 lb of food per day.
-She raised 15 orphaned sea otter pups before retiring in 2019, with her last otters being released into the wild in October of that year.
-Late in her life, she was slowed down by a heart condition and limited eyesight.
-She lived to her old age by being fed with plastic balls, called boomer balls, or other toys to deliver food, and she was groomed regularly by a health monitoring team who performed personal training sessions that accommodated Rosa's limits.
-Rosa received a physical checkup three times a year with radiographs, blood tests, and dental care.
-The aquarium staff built a ramp in 2013 to deal with potential arthritis.
+Rosa was introduced to the sea otter exhibit on June 6, 2002.
+She was characterized by her large figure with soft silver-colored fur and white freckles on her head.
+She could be seen on the aquarium's live sea otter camera, and after feeding she normally rested on her back on the water's surface at the exhibit's central window.
+She would usually have her chin tucked into her chest while wagging her tail.
+However, she would also swim with her head back.
+Around the time she joined the aquarium, a sea otter recovery program was initiated.
+She was one of the first sea otters to be in the program, raising 15 orphaned sea otter pups before retiring in 2019; this was the most sea otters fostered by any surrogate mother at the aquarium.
+However, she did not have any biological pups of her own.
+Her last foster otter pups were released into the wild in October 2019.
+Selka, one otter Rosa raised, stayed at the aquarium and participated in the recovery program.

+Late in her life, Rosa was fatigued by a heart condition and limited eyesight.
+She was groomed regularly by a health monitoring team who performed training sessions that accommodated Rosa's limits.
+Rosa received a physical checkup three times a year that included radiographs, blood tests, and dental care.
+The aquarium staff built a ramp in 2013 to anticipate her developing arthritis.
 Her diet was adjusted based on her weight which was regularly checked.
-Husbandry training learned by Rosa included getting on weight scales, sticking up her paws for inspection, allowing the use of eyedrops on her, and opening her mouth for inspection.
-Like many other otters at the aquarium, she had over 20 different trained behaviors.
+Rosa, like other sea otters at the aquarium, was taught behaviors like getting on weight scales, allowing the use of eye drops, sticking her paws up, and opening her mouth for inspection.